PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="166" /><label for="166">![166](../slides/for_engineers/for_engineers.166.jpeg)</label>
 _166. Showing the profile._

 Now when it comes to the second request, where the user wants to see their profile, the browser will now contact the server, but this time it will include that unique identifier it was told to include.
-When the server receives the request, it will see this ID, and look it up in it's little database of sessions.
+When the server receives the request, it will see this ID, and look it up in its little database of sessions.
 If it finds a match, it can now see all the state about that user it needs to.
 It knows the user logged in previously, and then knows who's profile it should return.
 It can now send the response back to the user with the data they asked for.

 The user is happy, since now they can finally see their profile.